Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Related Work

-\paragraph{Methods not employing Langevin dynamics} We also want to mention some approaches for sampling which do not employ Langevin dynamics. \cite{liang2022proximal,chen2022improved,lee2021structured} consider the regularized density $\tilde{\pi}(x,y)\propto\exp(-U(x) - \mu\|x-y\|^2)$ from which they sample using a Gibbs algorithm, that is, sampling alternatingly, once from from $\tilde{\pi}(x|y)$ with a \emph{restricted Gaussian oracle} and once from the simple Gaussian $\tilde{\pi}(y|x)$.
+We also want to mention some approaches for sampling which do not employ Langevin dynamics. \cite{liang2022proximal,chen2022improved,lee2021structured} consider the regularized density $\tilde{\pi}(x,y)\propto\exp(-U(x) - \mu\|x-y\|^2)$ from which they sample using a Gibbs algorithm, that is, sampling alternatingly, once from the regularized Gaussian distribution $\tilde{\pi}(x|y)$, which is referred to as a \emph{restricted Gaussian oracle}, and once from the simple Gaussian $\tilde{\pi}(y|x)$.
 This framework is cast as alternating sampling framework (ASF).
-Note that the marginal $\tilde{\pi}(x) = \int \tilde{\pi}(x,y)\;\d y \propto \exp(-U(x)) \int \exp(- \mu\|x-y\|^2)\;\d y \propto \pi(x)$ is in fact equal to the target density since latter integral is independent of $x$.
+Note that the marginal $\tilde{\pi}(x) = \int \tilde{\pi}(x,y)\;\d y \propto \exp(-U(x)) \int \exp(- \mu\|x-y\|^2)\;\d y \propto \pi(x)$ is in fact equal to the target density since the latter integral is independent of $x$.
 The restricted Gaussian oracle is implemented via a rejection sampling subroutine.
 A downside of these alternating sampling methods is the requirement of subroutines for the computation of the restricted Gaussian oracle which renders iterations computationally expensive.
-A similar related line of works are so-called \emph{asymptotically exact data augmentation models} \cite[]{vono2021asymptotically,rendell2021global} where a joint distribution $\tilde{\pi}_\rho(x,y)$ depending on a parameter $\rho$ is introduced.
+A similar related line of works are so-called \emph{asymptotically exact data augmentation models} \cite{vono2021asymptotically,rendell2021global} where a joint distribution $\tilde{\pi}_\rho(x,y)$ depending on a parameter $\rho$ is introduced.
 Instead of requiring the marginal distribution to be equal to the target, however, it is only required that $\tilde{\pi}_\rho(x)\rightarrow\pi(x)$ as $\rho\rightarrow0$ for all $x$.
 In this context, \cite{vono2019split} consider in an ADMM fashion for $\pi(x)\propto \exp(-F(x)-G(x))$ the approximation $\tilde{\pi}_\rho(x,y)=\exp(-F(x)-G(y)-\phi(x,y;\rho))$ with a suitable \emph{distance} function such that $\tilde{\pi}_\rho(x)\rightarrow\pi(x)$.
 Sampling is then again performed using a Gibbs sampler.
 Similarly, \cite{vono2022efficient} approximate distributions of the form $\pi(x)\propto \exp(-U(Kx))$ with a linear operator $K$ by $\tilde{\pi}_\rho(x,y)=\exp(-U(y)-\|Kx-y\|^2_2/(2\rho^2))$ such that a decoupling of operator and functional is achieved, for which Gibbs sampling is feasible.
 As a subroutine for sampling from the conditional density, \cite{vono2019split,vono2022efficient} propose to use MYULA, P-MALA, or rejection sampling.